Dragon Quest IX: Reception

 Dragon Quest IX saw "generally favorable" reception according to review aggregator website Metacritic, recording a score of 87 out of 100 based on 67 reviews, and being the best-rated DS title of 2010.
 It earned multiple perfect scores, including 1Up.com, and Japanese gaming magazine Famitsu; Dragon Quest IX was the first Dragon Quest, and the tenth video game overall, to earn a perfect score from Famitsu.
 At the 2010 National Academy of Video Game Trade Reviewers awards, Dragon Quest IX was nominated in the "Original Light Mix Score, Franchise" and "Game Sequel RPG" categories.
-At the 2011 D.I.C.E.
-Awards, it was nominated for "Portable Game of the Year" and "Role-Playing/Massively Multiplayer Game of the Year".
+At the 14th Annual Interactive Achievement Awards (now known as the D.I.C.E.
+Awards), Dragon Quest IX was nominated for "Portable Game of the Year" and "Role-Playing/Massively Multiplayer Game of the Year".

 The Famitsu reviewers, who delayed their review so they could properly test the multiplayer, gave general praise to the mechanics, visuals and music, summing it up as "an RPG that people from truly any generation can enjoy."
 Jeremy Parish, writing for 1Up.com, called Dragon Quest IX one of the deepest and most engaging portable RPGs produced, with his only complaints being around its story and the lack of true online multiplayer.
 Simon Parkin of Eurogamer called the game a perfect product of the various companies and individuals involved in production, lauding it as a refreshingly straightforward game compared to other games from either Square Enix or within the RPG genre.
 Game Informer's Phil Kollar lauded the exploration and combat as engaging and enjoyable, but felt the multiplayer fell short of the promises made prior to release due to the lack of true online play.